 If you receive positive reviews related to the COVID-19-related services that you’re providing or the changes you’ve made in your operations, use that as an opportunity to elaborate on or reiterate what you’re doing well.
 If you’re receiving critical feedback, take it as an opportunity to evolve and improve.

-6. Keep talking about your virtual services
+6. Keep talking about your virtual services and contactless payment options

 Even as physical storefronts continue to open up, it’s important to keep your online services running and ensure your customers know they are still available.
 This will help you appeal to a wider audience, especially as many have gotten comfortable with virtual options, from classes to consultations.